-Energy efficient interior design reduces the energy consumption in a home by using insulation, passive solar heating, and thermostat set-back.
+Energy efficient interior design reduces the energy consumption in a home by using fiberglass insulation, passive solar heating, and thermostat set-back.
 New and older homes alike can benefit from energy efficient design measures.

 Here are some interior design tips to make your home more energy efficient:

-In cool climates, honeycomb or cellular shades are a good choice.
+In cool and hot climates, honeycomb or cellular shades are a good choice.
 The air pockets in their layered-fabric construction trap interior air and prevent it from escaping through windows.
 For the best results, get them custom made rather than off the shelf.

 Consider using ceramic tile, quarry tile, or brick veneer to add additional mass on thermal mass walls and floors.

 Use large decorative wool area rugs to prevent heat from escaping through the floor.
 You can remove them in the summer.
 This is especially effective with older homes that have hardwood floors.
 In sunlit areas, these will also keep the UV rays from fading your flooring.

 Increase the amount of windows on the south side of the home in order to collect heat.
 This is one key consideration architects use when employing passive solar concepts.

 During winter, use an attractive, reversible ceiling fan to pull the air up and circulate the warm ceiling-level air.
 Reverse the fan during the summer to push the cool air down to allow the air to flow across the room.